Thanks to all who joined us in Memphis!

-Join us in Memphis where we will feature a world-class panel of experts speaking on the challenges and opportunities of exporting forest products from inland states.
-Building off the previous four iterations of this conference that took place in mid-Atlantic states with ocean ports, this next conference will:
+We hope you enjoyed our world-class panel of experts who spoke on the challenges and opportunities of exporting forest products from inland states.
+Building off the previous four iterations of this conference that took place in mid-Atlantic states with ocean ports, this conference:

-- Identify challenges & opportunities related to inland exporting
+- Identified challenges & opportunities related to inland exporting

-- Present modes to scale business to meet international demand
+- Presented modes to scale business to meet international demand

-- Raise awareness of the worldwide importance of southern forest products
+- Raised awareness of the worldwide importance of southern forest products

 Inland states have unique challenges for exporting wood products.
 Getting products to port efficiently and at low cost are critical for success.
 We'll examine pathways to ports, the Memphis connection, and services that assist business move products.

 Does your company produce the volume needed to satisfy the demand for international buyers?
 Just because the answer may be no, does not put you out of the game.
 We'll learn what opportunities are available for companies of varying sizes.

 Getting your product to port is half the battle.
 Understanding how to navigate the international trade waters is another ordeal.
 We'll hear global perspectives on current trade climate, plus hear updates and get tips on doing business with major world regions.

 Exporting from inland states can be done.
 Hear from select service providers, representing a range of services connected with exporting, who will share their experiences, offer guidance, and highlight successes.